Education on the Savannah Breed

 The Inhibitor Gene

 The Inhibitor gene removes the yellow pigment (color) in the agouti hairs of the background color but does not affect the non-agouti areas (the markings AKA Spots).
-The inhibitor gene may suppress all or little of the yellow pigment which results in some cat appearing as washed-out looking color.
-The yellow pigment left that shows through is considered to be a "Tarnish" or "Tarnishing" of pattern.
+The inhibitor gene may suppress all or little of the yellow pigment which results in some cat appearing as washed-out appearance in color.
+The yellow pigment left that shows through is considered to be a "Tarnish" or "Tarnishing" of fur coat pattern.